felixSchl/neodoc/README.md

   options.
 For example: `[-f ARG...]` means `[-f=ARG...]`
 * `opts.stopAt` - Stop parsing at the given options, i.e. `[ -n ]`.
 It's value
   will be the rest of argv.
+* `opts.requireFlags` - Require flags be present in the input.
+In neodoc, flags are optional by default and can be omitted.
+This option forces the user to pass flags explicitly, failing the parse otherwise.

 For example: